Supporting your Student

 - College Survival and Success Skills 101: Keys to Avoiding Pitfalls, Enjoying the Life, Graduating & Being Successful – by Marianne Ragins

-2. Stay in touch with your sons and daughters.
-It is important for parents to keep contact once they are enrolled in college.
-You can help prevent homesickness by speaking frequently by phone.
-The following websites provide tips on how to help your son or daughter through difficult situations in the dorms, the stress of classes, and other issues.
-Pace also provides assistance to students who are having a difficult time adjusting to college.
-Our Counseling Center is open and free of charge to all students, and our Tutoring Centers provide academic assistance on a walk-in basis to any student wishing to enhance their academic experience.
-In addition to the links below, please read the Counseling Center’s Online Resources section for information about the counseling program at Pace, and other helpful websites.
+4. Stay in touch with your student.
+It is important for parents to keep contact once their students are enrolled in college.
+You can help prevent homesickness by speaking to your student at scheduled times.
+While staying in touch is important, it is also important to give your student the time and space to get settled and connected on their own.
+Pace provides assistance to students who are having a difficult time adjusting to college.
+Our Counseling Center is open and free of charge to all students, and our Learning Centers provide academic assistance on a walk-in basis to any student wishing to enhance their academic experience.
+You can also research the Counseling Center’s self-help resources section for information about the counseling program at Pace, and other helpful websites.